alpas/alpasdev/src/main/resources/docs/validation.md

 #### [Checking in JSON Body](#json-body)

 Alpas doesn't merge a JSON body with the request parameters but instead makes it available as a `jsonBody` property.
-While validating, by default, Alpas looks in the query + form + route parameters.
-If you want to validate a field that is within the JSON body, you can easily do so by wrapping your rules in `inJsonBody()` instead.
+During validation, by default, Alpas looks in the query + form + route parameters.
+If you want to validate a field that is within the JSON body, you can do so by wrapping your rules in `inJsonBody()` instead.

 <span class="line-numbers" data-start="15">